Abbeyfield residents can expect:

 Minor ailments are handled in much the same way as in a family home.
-If you have to go to hospital for any reason, it is assumed that you will return to Abbeyfield, provided that you don’t need ongoing assistance beyond that which can be provided by visits from a home care nurse until you regain independence.
+If you have to go to hospital for any reason it is taken for granted that you will return to Abbeyfield, provided that you don’t need ongoing assistance beyond that which can be provided by visits from a home care nurse until the resident regains their independence.

-Residents are responsible for furnishing their own suites and the Society furnishes the shared rooms of the House.
+Residents are responsible for furnishing their own suites and the Society furnishes the remainder of the House.

 Yes.
 Abbeyfield properties are entirely smoke free.

 Yes, a House Coordinator is employed to do the shopping and plan and prepare the two main meals of the day (breakfast is self-serve).
 In some cases the Coordinator has their own apartment adjacent to the House.
 The Coordinator manages the House under the direction and supervision of the local Abbeyfield Society Board of Directors.

 Each incoming resident is asked to nominate one or two trusted friends, relatives or acceptable alternatives who can be contacted and consulted in case of an emergency or difficulty, by either the resident or the Society.
 No financial involvement is required on their part.